 Rolling Cyber Risk Into Your Risk Appetite Statement

-From a management standpoint, directly reporting cyber metrics with no context further distances information security from the organization's business side.
+From a management standpoint, directly reporting cyber metrics without context further distances information security from the organization's business side.
 The metrics that technical leaders use to measure the health of an organization just do not transfer to business-side conversations.
-Gartner states of board members surveyed, 80% value "risk posture" as the most critical metric for reporting.
+Gartner states that of the Board members surveyed, 80% value "risk posture" as the most critical metric for reporting.
 Less than 20% of CISOs thought the same.

 Technical leaders are often tempted to get lost in the weeds - to spend time on details and deliver information that does not fit into the context of what C-suite executives and the Board are looking for.
 For business-side leaders and CISOs alike, integrating cyber risk into an enterprise risk appetite statement creates a single source of truth for both parties to know what the other expects of them.

 Risk Statement Examples and Why They Work for Cyber

 <The Bank> faces a broad range of risks in its responsibilities as a central bank.
 Acceptance of some level of risk is often necessary to foster innovation and efficiencies within business practices.
 The risks arising from our policy responsibilities can be significant.
 These are managed through processes emphasizing the importance of integrity, maintaining quality staff, and public accountability.